 Thank you to all of you who have contributed to our university Core.
 Please continue to propose courses, using the course approval guidelines, criteria and forms.

-Proposals must be approved by your department chair/program director and Dean of your school/college.
-Once approved, the proposal will be reviewed by an approval committee, populated by faculty with expertise in the core category and chaired by a member of the UCCC, using the criteria as approved by the various faculty working groups.
+Proposals must be approved by your department chair/program director and Dean of your school/college before they can be reviewed by the approval committee.
+Once approved by your chair and dean, the proposal will be passed along to the appropriate approval committee by the UCCC Chair.
+The approval committee, populated by faculty with expertise in the core category and chaired by a member of the UCCC, will review your proposal, using the criteria as approved by the various faculty working groups.

 The approval committee may recommend approval to the UCCC or it may send the proposal back to you for clarification and revision.
 Once the approval committee is satisfied that the proposal meets the criteria as established for each core category, it will send the approved proposal to the UCCC for final approval.
-You will be notified by the chair of the approval committee, with a cc: to your chair/director and dean.
+Once approved by the UCCC, you will be notified by the UCCC chair, with a cc: to your chair/director and dean.
+Please remember that you may not schedule a course with a core attribute until you have been notified by the UCCC chair that the proposed course has been approved.

 Faculty may request a full review by the UCCC at any time.